LevyUp/front-end-challenge/README.md

 I went with a framework like Next.js mainly because it's quite easy for me to setup.
 This way I could spend less time on configuration and more time developing.
 For a real world application I would need more context to determine if Next.js is something we would actually want to use.

 An application of this size probably doesn't need typescript.
-I went with typescript because it's easy enough to setup and I find that it improves the overall developer experience, at least for myself.
+I went with typescript because for me its type system helps to avoid common pitfalls in vanilla javascript.

 I assumed that talent paths would remain linear for the forseeable future.
 If I had reason think there was a reasonable chance of that changing I would probably approach the assignment differently.